dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Event sourcing vs 2PC (two phase commit):
 * previously in enterprise we used 2PC to ensure that we read from one system & write to another, yet this approach incur a lot of latency
-* now we use messaging system with unique ID per message to ensure data integrity so if our app is broken, we restart and retreive last message we processed, and then go to broker and ask give me next message after this by this logic all modern brokers work like: kafka, chronicle-queue, aeron, lmax disruptor Thread affinity:
+* now we use messaging system with unique ID per message to ensure data integrity so if our app is broken, we restart and retrieve last message we processed, and then go to broker and ask give me next message after this by this logic all modern brokers work like: kafka, chronicle-queue, aeron, lmax disruptor Thread affinity:
 * locking is generally bad for latency, use lock-free & CAS